USEPA/WNTR/documentation/overview.rst

 water distribution networks.
 The API is flexible and allows for changes to the network structure and operations, along with simulation of disruptive events and recovery actions.
+WNTR can be installed through the U.S. Environmental Protection Agency GitHub organization at https://github.com/uspea/wntr.
+Interactive development enviroments, like Spyder, are recommeded for code development.

 .. figure:: figures/overview2.png
    :scale: 100 %